top of page

 Who can apply?

-Any youth entering post-secondary education or returning student, who has been affected by hardship or financial need.
+Any youth entering post-secondary education or returning student, who has been affected by hardship or financial need who live in Hastings, Northumberland or Prince Edward County.

-• Resides in Hastings, Northumberland, or Prince Edward County (before attending school, and/or when not attending school)
+• Reside in Hastings, Northumberland, or Prince Edward County (before attending school, and/or when not attending school)

-• Before receiving a bursary, proof of enrollment must be provided by September 15th and January 15th
+• Proof of enrollment must be provided by September 15th and January 15th

 How to apply